 In addition to the see-through nature, the mask also blocks UV rays as well as keeps those annoying flying insects out.

 As is the case with every mask, there are a few compromises.
 There is no cover for the ears and the straps are a bit too short.

-Long story short, this mask is certainly worth your consideration.
+Long story short, Kensington’s fly masks are certainly worth your consideration.

 This is perhaps the most effective mask against harmful UV rays.
 The company claims its UViator blocks 90% of the UV rays.
 And I have absolutely no reason to doubt their claims.

-However, there are still some things that this mask can improve upon, like the fitting of this mask.
+However, there are still some things that these fly masks can improve upon, like their fitting.

 All in all, it is a pretty good deal if you consider the whole package.

 - Exceptional protection against UV radiation